sushismurf/VHDL/README.md

-some essential VHDL modules written for Basys3 to make life less miserable for fellow Bilkent students.
+some essential VHDL modules written for Basys3.

 feel free to use all modules as needed.